 - 12.1.
 Permitting and Control. - 12.1.1.
-A pharmacy compounding or mixing prescription orders for sterile solutions or suspensions to be administered parenterally, enterally, by irrigation or ophthalmic drops shall obtain a Sterile Pharmaceutical Compounding Permit from the Board in addition to a pharmacy license.
-The Board shall issue a permit after a satisfactory inspection of the completed facilities.
+A pharmacy compounding or mixing prescription orders for sterile solutions or suspensions shall obtain a Sterile Pharmaceutical Compounding Permit from the Board in addition to a pharmacy license.
+The Board shall issue a permit after a satisfactory inspection of the completed facilities. - 12.1.2.

-- 12.1.2.
 The compounding and preparation of sterile prescription orders shall be accomplished in a pharmacy environment subject to the West Virginia Code and the Rules of this Board and all Federal laws and regulations. - 12.1.3.
-Sterile compounding or mixing shall be under the supervision and control of a pharmacist who shall be present on duty during all hours of prescription preparation. - 12.1.4.
-This section shall not apply to pharmacies which were granted a parenteral-enteral compounding permit prior to the effective date of this rule; if the current compounding environment meets the requirements of the rule in effect prior to this rule and the public health, safety, and welfare is not jeopardized. - 12.2.
+Sterile compounding or mixing shall be under the supervision and control of a pharmacist who shall be present on duty during all hours of prescription preparation. - 12.2.
 An applicant for a Sterile Pharmaceutical Compounding Permit shall provide the Board with the following: - 12.2.1.
 A completed Board application form; - 12.2.2.
-A copy of the Policy and Procedure Manual required under subsection 12.5.1 of this section; - 12.2.3.
-Statement and plans showing how the applicant meets the minimum requirements regarding space, equipment, supplies and publications. - 12.3.
+A copy of the Policy and Procedure Manual; - 12.2.3.
+Statement and plans showing how the applicant meets the minimum requirements regarding space, equipment, supplies, and publications. - 12.3.
 The compounding environment for this practice shall be separate rooms set apart from all other activities.
-The environment shall facilitate controlled aseptic conditions and meet all standards of the United States Pharmacopeial Convention (USP) including: - 12.3.1.
-Separation from other areas by a 'clean' entry room or vestibule; - 12.3.2.
-Adequate space for at least one certified air flow hood in each sterile admixture compounding room along with other necessary equipment and supplies; and - 12.3.3.
-Sufficient space to allow pharmacists and other employees room to work safely and accurately fulfill their duties. - 12.4.
+The environment shall facilitate controlled aseptic conditions and meet all the following standards of: - 12.3.1.
+The 2023 United States Pharmacopeia (USP) Chapter 797 Pharmaceutical Compounding Sterile Preparations; - 12.3.2 The 2023 United States Pharmacopeia (USP) Chapter 800 Hazardous Drugs; and - 12.3.3.
+The Controlled Environment Testing Association's (CETA) Certification Guide for Sterile Compounding Facilities or a substantially similar standard for certification completed by a qualified independent certifier indicating that the compounding area is meeting its design and air quality specifications. - 12.4.
 General Requirements. - 12.4.1.
 Special handling and packaging shall be available to maintain stability of the prepared prescription orders during delivery to the patient. - 12.4.2.
 All prescriptions shall include labeling, in addition to that required by other state or federal law or rule, showing: - 12.4.2.a.
 The drug's expiration date; - 12.4.2.b.
-The date of preparation; and - 12.4.2.c.
-The drug's control number. - 12.4.3.
-A pharmacy with a Sterile Pharmaceutical Compounding Permit shall provide a twenty four (24) hour telephone number to allow its patients or other health care providers who may be administering its prescriptions to contact its pharmacists. - 12.5.
-A pharmacy with a Sterile Pharmaceutical Compounding Permit shall comply with the following requirements: - 12.5.1.
-A Policy and Procedure Manual shall be maintained either separately or as a section of the Pharmacy Policy and Procedure Manual, and shall contain at least the following: - 12.5.1.a.
-A statement in detail of the objectives and operational guidelines of the permittee; - 12.5.1.b.
-A Description of a Quality Assurance Program which monitors: - 12.5.1.b.1. personnel qualifications; - 12.5.1.b.2.
-Continuing training and performance of staff; - 12.5.1.b.3.
-Equipment and facilities requirements; - 12.5.1.b.4.
-Standards for compounding and dispensing; and
+The date of preparation: and